SMTG-Bham/solphin/README.md

 ## Citation
 If you use `solphin` in your work, please cite the following:
-* Philippa U. Cox, Peter P. Russell, Andrea Crovetto, Alexander G. Squires, David O. Scanlon.
-Solphin, 2026, https://github.com/SMTG-Bham/solphin/
+* Cox, P. U., Russell, P. P., Crovetto, A., Squires, A. G., & Scanlon, D. O. Solphin [Computer software]. https://github.com/SMTG-Bham/solphin
 * Crovetto, A., 2024.
 A phenomenological figure of merit for photovoltaic materials.
 Journal of Physics: Energy, 6(2), p.025009.
 * Alex M. Ganose, Adam J. Jackson, David O. Scanlon. sumo: Command-line tools for plotting and analysis of periodic ab initio calculations.
 Journal of Open Source Software, 2018 3 (28), 717, doi:10.21105/joss.00717.